-There's ALSO a 15,666 square foot complex of buildings south of the house.
-These contain the original garage, greenhouse, stables and equipment room.
+The main mansion is 46,054 square feet!!!
+There's ALSO a 15,666 square foot complex of buildings south of the house, that contain the original garage, greenhouse, stables and equipment room.

 How did Edward Doheny make his fortune?

 Edward Doheny was barely making a living doing odd jobs and oil prospecting.
 However his fortunes changed when he drilled the first successful oil field in LA in 1892.
-This discovery occurred in downtown LA and Edward Doheny was soon producing 40 barrels of oil a day This set off a massive petroleum boom in Southern California.
+This discovery occurred in downtown LA, and Edward Doheny was soon producing 40 barrels of oil a day This set off a massive petroleum boom in Southern California.

+However, there were many theories about the Greystone Mansion murder.
 Was Hugh just a disgruntled employee?
 Were Ned Doheny and Hugh carrying on an affair?
 Was Lucy Doheny the jealous wife?
 Was Hugh in a distressed mental state from his recent divorce?
 Did he have a breakdown that resulted in the shooting?
-Hugh was suffering from chronic insomnia according to the family doctor.
-He was also taking ten times the acceptable levels of sedatives.
-Hugh was also in chronic pain with headaches and toothaches.
+Hugh was suffering from chronic insomnia according to the family doctor, and was also taking ten times the acceptable levels of sedatives.
+He was also in chronic pain with headaches and toothaches.

 Who was Greystone Mansion sold to?

-Lucy Doheny moved in next door to The Knoll.
+In 1956 Lucy Doheny finally sold the Greystone Mansion to billionaire Chicago industrialist Henry Crown, and moved in next door to The Knoll.
 This white, neo-classical home is visible from Greystone Mansion and is also considered one of the most famous houses in Beverly Hills.
 It's had many famous owners including Kenny Rogers.

 Can I go inside one of Beverly Hills most famous houses?